American Striper Guides

 Species You'll Want to Hook

-White Bass: While we're primarily after stripers, Lake Texoma also boasts an excellent white bass fishery.
-These smaller cousins of the striped bass are a blast to catch on light tackle.
-They typically run 1-3 pounds and often school up in massive numbers.
-When you hit a feeding frenzy of white bass, it's not uncommon to catch a fish on every cast.
-They're most active in the spring during their spawning run, but we catch them year-round.
-White bass are great eating and perfect for introducing kids or newcomers to the excitement of fishing.
+White Bass: Often caught alongside stripers, white bass (also called "sand bass") are smaller cousins that still pack a punch.
+These scrappy fighters typically run 1-3 pounds and often school up in huge numbers.
+When you hit a school of whites, it's not uncommon to catch a fish on every cast.
+They're most active in the spring during their spawning run up the rivers, but can be caught year-round in the main lake.
+White bass are excellent eating and make for great fish fries.

 Time to Book Your Spot